In this section

 Applicants must have the following to be considered for admission:

 - D.D.S. or D.M.D. degree obtained at a CODA accredited dental school

-- National Boards Part 1
+- National Boards and Part II or INBDE

 - Submit an application through the Postdoctoral Application Support Service (PASS).
 Application instructions can be found at the PASS website.